 Try and get creative.
 Suggest cheap dates, fun things to do together that don’t cost much, if at all.
 Purpose in your heart to draw closer, to connect.
 Go out of your way to keep a positive cheerful atmosphere in the home.

 At the end of the day you are partners, for better and for worse.
-See Husband is discouraged?
-9 Ways You Can Help
+Purpose to navigate financial problems in marriage as a team.
+(See Husband is discouraged?
+9 Ways You Can Help.)